 8. Launch Placement: Late in the cycle, Case Managers will facilitate a meeting between each Cadet and their respective hometown school counselor, likely on Zoom or some other virtual meeting platform.
 We term this "launch placement."
 It is essential for assessing how the credits earned in our program will integrate into their hometown school transcript as well as either planning their next academic semester or their graduation.
 It's also essential that you provide us your Cadet's hometown school contact information if your Cadet will not return to the same school they last attended.
 If you would like to participate in this meeting, please inform your Cadet's Case Manager.
-In the unlikely event that we do not complete this launch placement meeting, your Cadet and their hometown school counselor after completion of the residential phase of our program.
+In the unlikely event that we do not complete this launch placement meeting, your Cadet's Case Manager may request you assist in coordinating this meeting between your Cadet and their hometown school counselor after completion of the residential phase of our program.
 If this is the case, please don't overlook the fact that you'll want to coordinate it as quickly as possible before counselors depart for the holidays.
 Parents/guardians will also need to assist in finding their Cadet opportunities in their hometown to return to a productive "placement" in either school, employment, military service, or official volunteer work beginning the week after commencement from the program.